bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 The test data got me until the dirt corner where the model preferred the offroad path.
 Thus I added some samples around this corner (`dirtcorner`).
 This threw it off-balance though, so I added some more content with `more` and `dirt_extra`.
+Finally, I added one more full round labelled `moar`.

 To add recovery scenarios without recording to many of my likely flawed behavior, I added the side camera images with a correction factor of `0.10`.
 The factor was found experimentally by checking the driving behavior.

+Here are some example images from the data sets:
+![alt text][example1]
+![alt text][example2]
+And from the left
+![alt text][example3]
+and right
+![alt text][example4]

-After initial collection process, I had ~30.000 number of data points.
+After initial collection process, I had almost ~60.000 data points.
 The preprocessing has been done in the first layer of the model as described above.
-I randomly shuffled the data set and put 20% of the data into a validation set.
+I also randomly shuffled the data set.

 ### Solution Design Approach

 I was fairly confident in the NVIDIA architecture as it is a simple set of layers that was already tested on real streets.

-To monitor overfitting, I chose a validation split of 0.2.
-This showed that while the training loss did still improve slightly with more epochs, validation loss was saturated quickly.
-To have quicker iterations and avoid overfitting, I thus only chose 3 epochs.
+To monitor overfitting, I kept track of a separate validation round.
+This showed that while the training loss did still improve slightly with more epochs, validation loss saturated eventually.
+The final model is the result of saving only the last version where it still improved.

 One major finding in analyzing problems with the model was that my test set was dominated by *lazy straight ahead driving*: